pirate/throws/README.md

 ```
 -----------

-My proposal is to incorporate this as a python keyword, allowing us to do powerful one-lines like this:
+My proposal is to incorporate this as a python keyword, allowing us to do powerful one-liners like this:

 ```python
 a = int("10") if not raises ValueError else -1